 Textbook Service.
-Textbook services are offered through the Point University Store, powered by Slingshot and located at 817 3rd Avenue in West Point (telephone 706-784-8772; email point@slingshotedu.com).
+Textbook services are offered through the Point University Store, powered by eCampus and located at 817 3rd Avenue in West Point (telephone 706-784-8772.
 Students may order texts and other course materials online through the Store's website (https://point.edu/bookstore) or from other vendors.
 New, used, or eBooks are available based on supplies.
 Books will be shipped directly to the student's home, office, or other designated site.
 The Store also stocks Point apparel, schools supplies, computer accessories, and a variety of other products.

-$For questions \, concerning \, texts \, required \, for \, a \, given \, course, \, contact \, the \, Point \, University \, Store.$
+For questions concerning texts required for a given course, contact the Point University Store.